The Blue Lagoon Malta is a small bay with relatively shallow, azure-coloured water located on the West coast of Comino island, between Malta and Gozo.

-Visiting Malta’s Blue Lagoon offers one of the most spectacular sights around the Maltese islands, attracting hundreds of tourists every day during the busy summer months.
-It’s without a doubt the biggest attraction that brings people to Comino island during that time of year.
+Visiting Malta’s Blue Lagoon offers one of the most spectacular sights around the Maltese islands, attracting hundreds of tourists daily during the busy summer months.
+It’s without a doubt the biggest attraction that brings people to Comino during that time of year.

-It’s a great place to spend a day to relax, swim and snorkel and the views never tire.
-Be warned, however: This place gets BUSY in summer (July-September) and your best bet during that period is taking a boat trip there later in the day or going early in the morning.
+It’s a great place to spend a day relaxing, swimming and snorkelling and the views never tire.
+However, this place gets BUSY in summer (July-September), and your best bet is taking a boat trip there later in the day or going early in the morning.
 (More on that further below!).

 On this page, you’ll learn everything you need to know about whether, how and when best to visit the Blue Lagoon Malta.

-There are three popular ways you can get to the Blue Lagoon:
+There are two popular ways you can get to the Blue Lagoon:

 Good to know about this option:

 Here are a few recommendations for boat tours to take you there.

 TIP: All boat tour providers offer an option to pick you up from your place of accommodation (usually at a surcharge).

 You can get a private boat charter for you and your travel companions at different times of the day.
 Although it’s not the cheapest method, you have a lot more flexibility and it’ll be a much quieter experience away from the crowds.
 The tried-and-tested operator for private charters is I Malta Boat Trips – You can charter one of their boats to spend 2-6 hours at Comino or combine it with a longer cruise around Gozo.
 Highly recommended!